Medicare: Know your coverage to keep costs down

 Knowledge is power.
 Understanding how your Medicare benefits work is essential to good health.
 Photo: Getty Images.

-Eligibility for Medicare coverage starts at age 65, which — not coincidentally — is the time many people begin wind down careers or retire.
+Eligibility for Medicare coverage starts at age 65, which – not coincidentally – is the time many people begin winding down careers or retire.
 If you’re looking to make the most out of your senior years and keep costs down, it’s important to maintain your health.

 Depending on the type of Medicare plan you select, your benefits may include free or low-cost access to screenings, annual visits, and even other preventative care services to support your overall wellness goals.
 You’ll be better positioned to take full advantage of your benefits if you make time to go over the details of your coverage.
-Need help selecting a Medicare plan?
-Get assistance from UCHealth’s independent insurance broker.

 The top causes of death in seniors include heart attacks, pneumonia and influenza – all diseases considered to be preventable.